Alexander Lukashenko: Military and early political career

-Presidency
+Presidency (1994–present)

 First term (1994–2001)

 A new Belarusian constitution enacted in early 1994 paved the way for the first democratic presidential election on 23 June and 10 July.
 Six candidates stood in the first round, including Lukashenko, who campaigned as an independent on a populist platform.
 In an interview with The New York Times, he declared, "I am neither with the leftists nor the rightists.
 But with the people against those who rob and deceive them."
-Stanislav Shushkevich and Vyacheslav Kebich also ran, with the latter regarded as the clear favorite.
+Stanislav Shushkevich and Vyacheslav Kebich also ran, with the latter regarded as the clear favourite.
 Lukashenko won 45.1% of the vote while Kebich received 17.4%, Zianon Pazniak received 12.9% and Shushkevich, along with two other candidates, received less than 10% of the cast votes.

 Lukashenko won the second round of the election on 10 July with 80.1% of the vote.
 The presidential inauguration was held in the halls of the Government House on 20 July 1994, exactly ten days after the election, during a special meeting of the parliament, the Supreme Council.
 Shortly after his inauguration, he addressed the State Duma of the Russian Federation in Moscow, proposing a new Union of Slavic states, which would culminate in the creation of the Union of Russia and Belarus in 1999.